 Pig and Tail

-The Pig and Tail is frequent haunt of mine and really enjoy visiting, this is a well decorated bar that serves tapas and often has art displayed on their walls.
+The Pig and Tail is a frequent haunt of mine and really enjoy visiting, this is a well-decorated bar that serves tapas and often has art displayed on their walls.
 A comfortable place to sit for a drink, a light bite or to socialise.
-Puppy is usually supplied a tasteful turquoise bowl for his dog water, staff and owner are very receptive to canine guests in my experience.
+Puppy is usually supplied a tasteful turquoise bowl for his water, staff and owner are very receptive to canine guests in my experience.
 My favourite drink at this place is the Aspal cider and have enjoyed a delicious small plate burger as a snack.
-About The Pig & Tail…
+The Pig & Tail…

 A great daytime drinking establishment that I enjoy popping in, usually for a cider and to admire the art on the wall and décor.
 The 1000Trades has a nice ambience and puppy has been made welcome, one hot day water was served without request.
 They serve many options for craft beer and cider, my favourite has to be Sandford Orchards – Devon Mist a very refreshing cider.
 The 1000Trades describe themselves as a friendly neighbourhood bar and kitchen, I would agree.
 More info…

 The rectory is a posh eatery and drinking establishment located in St. Paul’s Square near to St Paul’s Church.
 Dogs are allowed inside the main bar area but not the restaurant, this has some very nice raised seating and a nice vibe, there are also some outside tables overlooking the church.